Mama's Family

 Mama's Family is an American sitcom television series starring Vicki Lawrence as Mama (Thelma Harper).
 The series is a spin-off of a recurring series of comedy sketches called "The Family" featured on The Carol Burnett Show (1967–78) and Carol Burnett & Company (1979).
 The sketches led to the television film Eunice, and finally the television series.

-Mama's Family aired on NBC, debuting on January 22, 1983.
-After several timeslot changes and a subsequent drop in ratings, the network cancelled the series; the final episode of this two-season NBC incarnation of the series aired on April 7, 1984.
-NBC broadcast reruns until September 1985, which unexpectedly performed well in ratings.
+Mama's Family aired for a total of six seasons.
+It originally aired on NBC for two seasons, debuting for the 1982-1983 season on January 22, 1983.
+After several time slot changes and moderate ratings, the network cancelled the series; the final episode of this two-season NBC incarnation of the series aired on April 7, 1984.
+NBC broadcast reruns of the show for another year, until September 1985, which performed well in ratings.